dmzoneill/filebotpp/README.md

 # filebotpp

-FileBotPP is a application to merge 3 great applications and 2 online databases together:
+FileBotPP (WPF .NET 4.5.2) is a application to merge 3 great applications and 2 online databases together:

 * FileBot
  * http://www.filebot.net